 Located on the shores and benches above Okanagan Lake, the mild climate and fertile soil of Summerland made it an attractive location for wealthy British investment.

-The Okanagan people traditionally occupied an area of over 69,000 square kilometers, stretching north to present day Revelstoke and south into Washington State.
-Their traditional lifestyle revolved around seasonal resources, such as the fall salmon run at the present-day Okanagan Falls.
+The Okanagan people traditionally occupied an area of over 69,000 square kilometers, stretching north to present-day Revelstoke and south into Washington State; however, the boundary of land often fluctuation.
+Their traditional lifestyle revolved around seasonal resources, such as the fall salmon run at the present-day Okanagan Falls and the bitterroot that was common in present-day Summerland.

 The Okanagans first interacted with European people through the fur trade.
 Fur brigades passed through the Okanagan area traveling from the south towards Fort Alexandria on the Fraser River.
 The Okanagan people participated in the fur trade largely in the sale and trading of horses.

-By the mid nineteenth century the fur trade was slowing down, however the discovery of gold in the Fraser Canyon in 1857 prompted an influx of newcomers, mostly Americans, who in subsequent years steadily raked through the valleys of British Columbia in search for the next big strike.
+By the mid nineteenth century the fur trade was slowing down; however, the discovery of gold in the Fraser Canyon in 1857 prompted an influx of newcomers, mostly Americans, who in subsequent years steadily raked through the valleys of British Columbia in search for the next big strike.
 Some of these newcomers turned to ranching or farming to find their fortune, and pressure began to grow from settlers who wanted to acquire the fertile land of the Okanagan Valley from local First Nations groups.
-A series of oral agreements were made with Okanagan groups; agreements which were later broken as white settlers gradually acquired land in the Summerland district.
+A series of oral agreements were made with Okanagan groups; agreements which were later broken as white settlers gradually acquired land in what is now known as the Summerland District.
 (Read more about the acquisition of land from First Nations groups HERE).

 The name “Summerland” appeared in 1902 with the opening of a post office on the shores of Lake Okanagan.
-The following year, the Summerland Development Company was formed to build a townsite on the lakeshore, now known as “Lower Town”.
-The Company was supported by Sir Thomas Shaughnessy, the president of the Canadian Pacific Railway (CPR), who wanted to develop land in the interior of British Columbia to grow fruit for the growing CPR transportation and hotel chain.
-Shaughnessy took a personal interest in the area, and formed the Summerland Syndicate to purchase land, encourage investment from his business friends, and actively promote the benefits of fruit farming to potential settlers.
+The following year, the Summerland Development Company was formed to build a townsite on the lakeshore, now known as “Lower Town.”
+The Company was primarily controlled by Sir Thomas Shaughnessy, the president of the Canadian Pacific Railway (CPR), who wanted to develop land in the interior of British Columbia to grow fruit for the growing CPR transportation and hotel chain.
+Shaughnessy took a personal interest in the area and formed the Summerland Syndicate to purchase land, encourage investment from his business friends, and actively promote the benefits of fruit farming to potential settlers.

 A Growing Population

 The settlers targeted by resulting advertising campaigns were of a very particular type.
-Old time ranchers, English aristocracy, and retired military men were preferred; both for their social standing, and for their ability to start an orchard and live for eight to ten years before that orchard became viable.
-Fears of attracting a “criminal element” meant that people in Summerland discouraged the arrival of remittance men; young Englishmen from wealthy families who received money each month to stay away from home.
+Old time ranchers, English aristocracy, and retired military men were preferred; both for their social standing and for their ability to start an orchard and live for eight to ten years before that orchard became viable.
+Fears of attracting a “criminal element” meant that people in Summerland discouraged the arrival of remittance men: young Englishmen from wealthy families who received money each month to stay away from home.
+Despite discouragement, several of the original settlers were remittance men, such as Barclay, Faulder, Turner, Morgan, and Fosbery, just to name a few!

 The involvement of the Summerland Development Company made the new town a wealthy one.
+The wealth of the CPR executives who bought fruit ranches in Summerland also made the town progress quickly.
 The Company provided various amenities to the lakeshore town, and by 1905 residents had water, septic tanks, electricity, a school, and a sawmill.
 Not only was the town the first in the Okanagan to enjoy electricity, it was also the first to have telephone service starting in 1907.
-The town also played host to the first College in the province when Okanagan College opened in 1906.
+Additionally, the town played host to the first College in the province when Okanagan College opened in 1906.
 A large fire in Lower Town in March 1922 accelerated the move of many businesses from Lower Town to the flats on the hills above, then known as West Summerland, which became the current downtown core.

 To help aspiring farmers and orchardists, many of whom had little experience with the practicalities of fruit farming, the Dominion Experimental Farm was opened near Summerland in 1914.
-The main objectives of the farm were to determine which crops, crop varieties, and breeds of livestock were best suited to the area, however over the years the farm opened departments for Plant Pathology (1921) to investigate ways to mitigate disease outbreaks, and Food Processing (1929) to determine more efficient ways to process fruit (such as dehydration) and to ship with minimal spoilage.
+The main objectives of the research facility were to determine which crops, crop varieties, and breeds of livestock were best suited to the area.
+However, over the years the farm opened departments for Plant Pathology (1921) to investigate ways to mitigate disease outbreaks and Food Processing (1929) to determine more efficient ways to process fruit (such as dehydration) and to ship with minimal spoilage.
 For example, the entire process of manufacturing commercial fruit leathers, as well as the dryers used in the process, were developed at the Summerland Research Station.

 As fruit trees matured and new markets were sought, packinghouses began to appear on the lakeshore.
 Although originally independent, high production, low prices, and inefficient transportation gave rise to co-ops.
 Packinghouses were joined by canneries and other industries related to fruit growing.
 Together, these were the major employers in the Summerland area.
 The first winery opened in 1981 at Sumac Ridge, and grape growing joined apples and stone fruits as a major Summerland crop.